Vice-Chair, Department of Public Policy; Associate Professor of Public Policy and Management

 Previously, he was an assistant professor at the University of Chicago and Boston University, and a Robert Wood Johnson Scholar in Health Policy at Harvard University.
 He received his PhD in economics from Princeton University.

-The Role of Behavioral Frictions in Health Insurance Marketplace Enrollment and Risk: Evidence from a Field Experiment (with Richard Domurat and Isaac Menashe) American Economic Review Vol. 111(5) [Online Appendix]
+The Role of Behavioral Frictions in Health Insurance Marketplace Enrollment and Risk: Evidence from a Field Experiment.
+2021. (with Richard Domurat and Isaac Menashe) American Economic Review 111(5): 1549–1574.
+[Online Appendix] Media Coverage: Tradeoffs Podcast

-The Market for High-Quality Medicine: Retail Chain Entry and Drug Quality in India (with Daniel Bennett) Review of Economics and Statistics, March 2019, Volume 101(1) p.76-90 [Appendix]
+The Market for High-Quality Medicine: Retail Chain Entry and Drug Quality in India.
+2019. (with Daniel Bennett) Review of Economics and Statistics 101(1) p.76-90 [Appendix]

-Insurers’ Negotiating Leverage and the External Effect of Medicare Part D (with Darius Lakdawalla), Review of Economics and Statistics, 97:2 p.314-331 May 2015 (an earlier version appears as NBER working paper no. 16251)
+Insurers’ Negotiating Leverage and the External Effect of Medicare Part D. 2015. (with Darius Lakdawalla), Review of Economics and Statistics 97:2 p.314-331 (an earlier version appears as NBER working paper no. 16251).
+Media coverage: New Yorker

-Designing Targeting Schemes with Poverty Maps: Does Disaggregation Help? (with Berk Özler, Chris Elbers, Tomoki Fujii, Peter Lanjouw), Journal of Development Economics, May 2007, 83(1)
+Designing Targeting Schemes with Poverty Maps: Does Disaggregation Help?.
+2007. (with Berk Özler, Chris Elbers, Tomoki Fujii, Peter Lanjouw) Journal of Development Economics 83(1).

-Tying Odysseus to the Mast: Evidence from a Commitment Savings Product in the Philippines (with Nava Ashraf and Dean Karlan) Quarterly Journal of Economics, May 2006, 121(2).
-Winner of TIAA-CREF 2006 Certificate of Excellence
+Tying Odysseus to the Mast: Evidence from a Commitment Savings Product in the Philippines.
+2006. (with Nava Ashraf and Dean Karlan) Quarterly Journal of Economics 121(2).
+Winner of TIAA-CREF 2006 Certificate of Excellence.

-Deposit Collectors (with Nava Ashraf and Dean Karlan), Advances in Economic Analysis & Policy, March 2006, 6(2), Article 5
+Deposit Collectors (with Nava Ashraf and Dean Karlan).
+2006.
+Advances in Economic Analysis & Policy 6(2), Article 5.

 The Burden of Medical Debt and the Impact of Debt Forgiveness (with Ray Kluender, Neale Mahoney and Francis Wong).
 J-PAL Summary.
 AEA Pre-registration 1 (Old Debt).
 AEA Pre-registration 2 (Young Debt).